-- 4.18 As set out above under air quality, there are no new allocations and no significant changes to the overall level of growth to be delivered during the plan period.
-The Council has an agreed interim Air Pollution Mitigation Strategy setting out the actual measures that the Council will implement during the lifetime of the Plan as well as an agreed Interim Approach to Managing Recreational Pressure.
-Further HRA work is being carried out and will accompany the Main Modifications and this SA Report Addendum on consultation. - 4.19 Proposed amendments to Policy P 2 (Loughton) include additional text to address development that falls within the Impact Risk Zone (IRZ) for the Roding Valley Meadows SSSI.
-If it falls within the IRZ and is above the identified development threshold then Policy P 2 requires that the proposal should make provision for avoidance and mitigation measures to address any impacts. - 4.20 Further to the proposed modifications, the Council has also developed a Green Infrastructure Strategy to support the policies within the emerging Local Plan.
-The strategy sets out the GI vision and objectives for the District and how these will be implemented through the delivery of high quality and integrated assets of a strategic scale, including through the strategic development sites. - 4.21 Taking the above into account, it is considered that the proposed Main Modifications supported by the emerging Green Infrastructure Strategy reduce the likelihood for residual minor negative effects and enhance the potential for positive effects as a result of the development proposed through the Local Plan as a whole.
+- 4.19 As set out above under air quality, there are no new allocations and no significant changes to the overall level of growth to be delivered during the plan period.
+The Council has an agreed Interim Air Pollution Mitigation Strategy setting out the actual measures that the Council will implement during the lifetime of the Plan.
+Further HRA work was carried out and accompanied the Main Modifications consulted on in 2021 and the 2021 SA Report Addendum.
+The HRA has been updated to reflect the proposed further Main Modifications and will accompany the proposed further Main Modifications and this SA Report Addendum on consultation. - 4.20 The Main Modifications to Policy DM2 will continue to ensure that there will be no adverse effect on the integrity of either the Epping Forest Special Area of Conservation (SAC) or the Lee Valley Special Protection Area/Ramsar site as a result of development facilitated by the Local Plan - 4.21 As well as the Interim Air Pollution Mitigation Strategy referred to in paragraph 4.18 the Council has formally adopted a Green Infrastructure Strategy to support the implementation of policies within the emerging Local Plan.
+The strategy sets out the GI vision and objectives for the District and how these will be implemented through the delivery of high quality and integrated assets of a strategic scale, including through the strategic development sites, and the protection of the Epping Forest SAC through the provision of Suitable Alternative Green Space and specific projects for the enhancement of existing Green Infrastructure assets.
+The Council has also adopted a Strategic Access Management and Monitoring (SAMM) Strategy for the Epping Forest SAC to mitigate any adverse effects on the integrity of the Epping Forest SAC as a result of additional visitors arising from new residential development within a 6.2km Zone of Influence. - 4.22 Taking the above into account, it is considered that the Main Modifications supported by the adopted interim Air Pollution Mitigation Strategy, Green Infrastructure Strategy and SAMM Strategy reduce the likelihood for residual minor negative effects and enhance the potential for positive effects as a result of the development proposed through the Local Plan as a whole.
 It is now predicted that the Local Plan is likely to have an uncertain minor positive/ neutral effect on biodiversity and green infrastructure.